alexandrepossebom/openwrt-ha/README.md

 Traffic in MBps

-To use you need to cross compile it to run in openwrt mips:
+To use you can download the binary in releases or you need to cross compile it to run in openwrt mips:

 ```
 GOOS=linux GOARCH=mips GOMIPS=softfloat go build -ldflags="-s -w"